-Students are to electronically submit (email) the assignment by 0830 on the Monday of Week 6 (September 19 or November 14).
+Students are to electronically submit (email) the assignment by 0830 on the Monday of Week 6 (September 18 or November 14 - stat on Monday).
 There is a 5 page maximum, double-spaced.
 A face page is required.
 The focus is on the reflection component as this is where the student can demonstrate thinking and ability.
 The assignment will be marked Satisfactory or Unsatisfactory.
 Students may resubmit an unsatisfactory assignment once.